Suzanne Duchamp: Early work

 After the war ended, Suzanne and Jean married in Paris in 1919.
 As a wedding present, Marcel sent them instructions for a readymade which involved suspending a geometry textbook on the porch and letting the wind and rain gradually tear it apart.

 During this time, Dada was gaining traction in Paris due to figures like Tristan Tzara.
-Jean and Suzanne were not very involved until 21, but both exhibited three works in the prestigious Salon des Indèpendants, alongside artists such as Francis Picabia.
-The art emphasized was that of the provocative mecanomorphic style.
+Jean and Suzanne were not very involved until 1921, but both exhibited three works in the prestigious Salon des Indèpendants, alongside artists such as Francis Picabia.
+The art emphasized was that of the provocative mechanomorphic style.
 After this, Suzanne continued to work on her dadaist oeuvre, creating more delicate watercolor or gouache paintings.
 One of these paintings is "Marcel's Unhappy Readymade," depicting the geometry textbook she received from him as a gift.
 Interestingly, Suzanne inverted the painting so that it was presented upside down.

 Completed in 1920, her work Ariette of Oblivion in the Thoughtless Chapel is regarded as the strongest Dadaist work that she created with seemingly nonsense inscriptions and mechanical imagery.
 However, much like Multiplication Broken and Restored, the inspiration for this piece emerged from the devotion she experienced in her relationship.
 This personal perspective runs contrary to the Dada sentiment of criticizing social conventions and undermining culture.

-In 1921, Jean and Suzanne sign, along with 20 other artists, the Dada souléve tout, a manifesto created by Tristan Tzara to rebuke the increasingly fascist Italian Futurist, Marinetti.
+In 1921, Jean and Suzanne signed, along with 20 other artists, the Dada souléve tout, a manifesto created by Tristan Tzara to rebuke the increasingly fascist Italian Futurist, Marinetti.
 In April 1921, she exhibited with Crotti at the Tabu exhibition the Salon d'Autonme, (at the Galerie Montaigne in Paris); this was a few weeks before the Dada Salon at the same location.
 In later years, Duchamp and Crotti moved further away from Dada calling their work 'Tabu'.
 The Tabu pieces were more geometric and abstract, seeking certain universal tropes, but still reveal a highly personalized symbolic language.
 Tabu works drew on a range of domestic or everyday issues, simplified and combined in often striking ways.
 These works never brought the acclaim of Duchamp's earlier mechanomorphic pieces and are not discussed widely in literature on the artist.

 Later life

-Throughout her life, Suzanne continues to participate in exhibitions, such as the "Femmes Peintures Français" exhibition at Galerie Barbazanges, organized by women artists wanting recognition in the art world.
+Throughout her life, Suzanne continued to participate in exhibitions, such as the "Femmes Peintures Français" exhibition at Galerie Barbazanges, organized by women artists wanting recognition in the art world.
 She also exhibited along with Marie Laurencin in "Les Femmes Artistes d'Europe" at the Musée du Jeu de Paume in 1937.

-In 1945, after the war, Suzanne Duchamp becomes a member of the Union des Femmes Peintres et Sculpteurs and regularly exhibited landscapes, portraits, and flower still lifes at its salons.
+In 1945, after the war, Suzanne Duchamp became a member of the Union des Femmes Peintres et Sculpteurs and regularly exhibited landscapes, portraits, and flower still lifes at its salons.

 In 1967, in Rouen, France, her brother Marcel helped organize an exhibition called Les Duchamp: Jacques Villon, Raymond Duchamp-Villon, Marcel Duchamp, Suzanne Duchamp.
 Some of this family exhibition was later shown at the Musée National d'Art Moderne in Paris.

 She died in Neuilly-sur-Seine (Seine-Saint-Denis), France in 1963, within a month of being diagnosed with a brain tumor.